EufranioDiogo/nodejs-guide/Class - 2/README.md

 At this lesson I learned 3 main things and those are:
 - Importing and Exporting modules
 - Working with file system
-- Knowing More a little about the power of node.js, and why I need to do some stuff.
+- Input Stream and Output Stream

 ## Importing and Exporting modules